Automattic/wp-calypso/packages/composite-checkout/README.md

 ### CheckoutSubmitButton

 The submit button for the form.
 This actually renders the submit button for the currently active payment method, but it provides the `onClick` handler to attach it to the payment processor function, a `disabled` prop when the form should be disabled, and a React Error boundary.
-Normally this is already rendered by [CheckoutStepArea](#CheckoutStepArea), but if you want to use it directly, you can.
+Normally this is already rendered by [CheckoutFormSubmit](#CheckoutFormSubmit), but if you want to use it directly, you can.

 The props you can provide to this component are as follows.